dimitri/pgcopydb/docs/design.rst

    option (or the environment variable ``PGCOPYDB_TABLE_JOBS``).

- * A single sub-process is created by pgcopydb to copy the Postgres Large Objects (BLOBs) found on the source database to the target database.
+ * A single sub-process is created by pgcopydb to copy the Postgres Large Objects (BLOBs) metadata found on the source database to the target database, and as many as ``--large-objects-jobs`` processes are started to copy the large object data.

  * To drive the index and constraint build on the target database, pgcopydb creates as many sub-processes as specified by the ``--index-jobs``